-EU Parliament lifts immunity of Greek far-right lawmaker | Taiwan News | 2021/04/27
+EU parliament lifts immunity of Greek far-right lawmaker | Taiwan News | 2021/04/27

-FILE - In this Monday, Oct.
-12, 2020 file photo, European Parliament member Ioannis Lagos, second right, uses his mobile phone outside a court, waitin...

-FILE - In this Monday, Oct.
-12, 2020 file photo, European Parliament member Ioannis Lagos, second right, uses his mobile phone outside a court, waiting for his sentencing in Athens.
-European Union lawmakers voted Tuesday, April 27, 2021 to lift the parliamentary immunity of Greek far-right deputy Ioannis Lagos, who has been sentenced to 13 years in prison in Greece for being a leading member of a criminal organization.
-(AP Photo/Thanassis Stavrakis, File)

-BRUSSELS (AP) — European Union lawmakers voted Tuesday to lift the immunity of a Greek far-right member of the EU parliament who has been sentenced to 13 years in prison in Greece for being a leading member of a criminal organization.
+BRUSSELS (AP) — European Union lawmakers voted Tuesday to lift the immunity of a Greek far-right member of the European Parliament who has been sentenced to 13 years in prison in Greece for being a leading member of a criminal organization.

 The European Parliament voted 658-24, with 10 abstentions, to remove Ioannis Lagos’s parliamentary protection, paving the way for Belgian authorities to extradite him to Greece.